FabienTregan/TheOldManGlitch/readme.md

 > The is an NPC here, called "Old Man" - hence the name of the glitch : The Old Man Glitch - who will show you how to capture Wild Pokémons.

-Go a few tiles left, then about to screen north until you meet the Old Man.
+Go a few tiles left, then about two screens up until you meet the Old Man.

 ![Screen capture of where to find Old Man](The%20Old%20Man.PNG "You in front of the Old Man")

 Speak to him, answer `No` to his question.

 > If you tell him you are not in a hurry, he will show you how to capture them.
-The game then start a normal battle, with three main differences
+The game then starts a normal battle, with three main differences:

 Press button until the Old Man and Wild Pokemon appear on screen

-> First the picture here is not mine it is the one of the Old Man.
-Second, the fight is scripted, I can not play.
-Third, look at this:
+> * First the picture here is not mine it is the one of the Old Man.
+> * Second, the fight is scripted, I can not play.
+> * Third, look at this:

 Start the fight, and pause (press `esc`) just after the Old Man has choosed the pokemon, while he is throwing it.

 ![Old Man using Pokéball](Old%20Man%20using%20POKé%20Ball.PNG "Pause here.")

-> Instead of writing `GGGGGGG used POKé BALL!` it says `OLD MAN used Poké BALL!`.
-To do this and still use the existing code for fights, it copies the name `Old Man` to where my character name was.
-But of course later it will need my real name, so it saves it.
+> Instead of writing `GGGGGGG used POKé BALL!` it says `OLD MAN used POKé BALL!`.
+To do this without changing the code, it copies the name `Old Man` to where my character name was.
+But of course later it will need this name again, so it saves it.
 And where does it save it?
-In the buffer where it write the name of the opponent in PvP mode.
-So if you now look at the `D887` address, you will see `86 86 86 86 86 86 86`,  which is my name (`GGGGGGG`), followed by a `50`, which is the String terminator in Pokémon - String are not terminated with a `00` but with a `50` in Pokémon.
+In the buffer where it writes the name of the opponent in PvP mode.
+So if you now look at the `D887` address, you will see `86 86 86 86 86 86 86`,  which is my name (`GGGGGGG`), followed by a `50`, which is the String terminator in Pokémon - Strings are not terminated with a `00` but with a `50` in Pokémon.
 >
-> Now I can leave the fight, I will be back in Town so the probability of encountering a non-Water Pokémon will be set to `00` but the `86 86 86 86 86 86 50 00 00` remains.
+> Now I can leave the fight, I will be back in Town so the probability of encountering a non-Water Pokémon will be set to `00` but the `86 86 86 86 86 86 50 00 00` remain.

 show it.